 Mattify shiny skin.

 Heat and humidity put oil glands into overdrive, causing makeup to melt and skin to look and feel slick.
 What can help?
-Prep skin with milk of magnesia ($11.89, Amazon), suggests makeup artist Julianne Kaye, who’s worked with Laura Dern and Brooke Shields.
+Prep skin with milk of magnesia (Buy on Amazon, $11.89, Amazon), suggests makeup artist Julianne Kaye, who’s worked with Laura Dern and Brooke Shields.
 Its magnesium hydroxide creates an absorbent shield on skin to prevent oil or sweat from causing makeup to melt.
 To do: Rub a pea-size amount onto the face and wait 2 minutes to dry before applying makeup.
 Use just twice a week, as overuse can dry out skin.

 On-the-go fix: A DIY toner made from cucumber juice and apple cider vinegar can help mattify skin in a pinch.
 New York City dermatologist Debra Jaliman, M.D., explains that astringent properties in both skin-calming cucumbers and pH-balancing apple cider vinegar temporarily tighten pores to cut down on excess oil production for a natural, shine-free complexion.
 To do: Puree half a cucumber in a blender, strain the liquid and mix it with 2 Tbs. of apple cider vinegar and 2 Tbs. of water, pour into a travel-size bottle; store in the fridge.
 Throw in your tote on your way out and apply to shiny skin with a cotton pad when needed.